belinghy/PDFRefPreview/README.md

 ## Firefox

 PDF.js is the default viewer in Firefox.
-To install the script, create a bookmark and add the code below to the `location` field.
+To install the script, create a bookmark and add the code below to the `location` or `URL` field.
 See [issue #2](https://github.com/belinghy/PDFRefPreview/issues/2) for ideas on customizing the script to individual preferences.

 ```js